Advaith3600/seamless-admin/README.md

     php artisan vendor:publish --provider="Advaith\SeamlessAdmin\SeamlessAdminServiceProvider"
     ```

     This will create a `seamless.php` configuration file within your config folder.
-This will also publish all the assets
+This will also publish all the
-    related to this package.
+    assets related to this package.

-    > **Note**: If you find the UI or the admin functionalities are not working properly after a `composer update`, run this
+    > **Note**: If you find the UI or the admin functionalities are not working properly after a `composer update`, run
-    > command again with the flag `--tag="assets"` to republish the assets.
-This will override the existing assets with the
+    > this command again with the flag `--tag="seamless-admin-assets"` to republish the assets.
+This will override the
-    > new ones.
+    > existing assets with the new ones.

 ## Caching